 |Up until three months before the meeting||The backup location determined by the EC, if still appropriate and viable, becomes the new location for the meeting.
 If not, then a new location in the sub-region is chosen.|

 |Within three months of the meeting||Preference is given to the backup location and the selected subregion, however all viable locations in the APNIC region to arrange the meeting in a short period of time can be considered.
 Delegate expense, travel and visa requirements are a prime consideration.|

 |Within a month of the meeting||Any location in the APNIC region can be considered for the meeting if there is enough time to move it.
 Costs, venue availability, equipment shipping times, delegate travel and visa requirements are a prime consideration.
 The EC can also decide to hold the meeting online instead, or postpone / cancel.|

 APNIC keeps the interests of Members – both locals and travelling Members – in mind at all times throughout this process to minimize Member inconvenience and expense.
 At the same time, the new location chosen must be safe and maintain the event quality standards to which Members are accustomed.

-For an APRICOT conference, a similar process is followed where APIA and APNIC work together on new arrangements.
-The decision to relocate a conference is determined by the APIA Board, in consultation with APNIC.
+For an APRICOT conference, a similar process is followed where APRICOT and APNIC work together on new arrangements.
+The decision to relocate a conference is determined by the APRICOT Board, in consultation with APNIC.

 Get involved and host a conference